microsoft/ProgrammaticCompliance/README.md

 .\EnvConfig.ps1
 ```

-### B. Log into the Azure tenant where custom policies will be installed
+#### 2. Log into the Azure tenant where custom policies will be installed

 You can configure a service principal and give it enough privileges to create the custom policies.